-Legitimacy theory is useful as it provides information to users of the accounts to justify or legitimize the company's continued operations within that society.
+This theory is considered useful in this study as it provides information to users of the accounts to justify or legitimize the company's continued operations within that society.
 The framework of legitimacy theory can aid in evaluating existing practices to obtain a better understanding of these practices and procedures.
 Also, legitimacy theory is achieved by demonstrating that companies' activities are in concordant with social values and more so these organisations are continually seeking to operate within the societies.